benckx/dnn-movie-posters/README.md

 The implementation is based on Keras and TensorFlow.

 With 14,265 train samples and 2,826 validation samples (movies from 1977 to 2017), 106x161 images and after 50 epochs,
-the results look like this ([!] indicates the predicted genre is not found in the original data set):
+the results look like this ([!] indicates the predicted genre is not found in the original dataset):

 ![](https://images-na.ssl-images-amazon.com/images/M/MV5BNzQzOTk3OTAtNDQ0Zi00ZTVkLWI0MTEtMDllZjNkYzNjNTc4L2ltYWdlXkEyXkFqcGdeQXVyNjU0OTQ0OTY@._V1_UX182_CR0,0,182,268_AL_.jpg)&nbsp;&nbsp;